byu-cpe/Maeser/sphinx-docs/development/flask_example.md

 ## Next Steps

-- Follow the instruction in [**Embedding New Content**](./embedding.md) to create your own vectorstores and add them to your script of choice.
+- Follow the instruction in [**Embedding New Content**](./embedding.md) to create your own vector stores and add them to your script of choice.
 - Review one of the [**terminal examples**](./terminal_example.md) (`example/apps/*/terminal_*.py`) for a simple terminal interface.